maubanel/UE5-Lighting/setting-up/README.md

 ##### `Step 9.`\|`SUU&G`| :small_orange_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 Lets look at what is included in this project.
-We have blocking volumes.
+We have a **Blocking Volumes** folder that contains invisible meshes.
 These are collision volumes with no visible geometry.
-Press **BlockingVolume** and press the <kbd>F</kbd> key to focus on it.
+They are used to stop players from entering areas the designer doesn't want them to go in.
+Press **BlockingVolume6** and press the <kbd>F</kbd> key to focus on it.
 Notice that is is blocking the player from jumping outside the unblocked window archways.

 ![added blocking volumes](images/unblockedWindows.jpg)